SalesCraft-Kyle-Na/posts/salesforce-to-google-rest-api-integration/README.md

 Identity Type | Named Principal

 4. Assign Permission Set to your integration user.
-2. Click the arrow next to the `Permission Set Mappings` and hit `Authenticate`.
+5. Go back `External Credentials` page.
+Click the arrow next to the `Permission Set Mappings` and hit `Authenticate`.

 ## Apex Code